Europe's summer travel strikes: Everything you need to know

 Sweden: Security strikes at airports in July

-The Swedish Transport Workers' Union has announced security strikes from 3 July at Bromma Stockholm Airport and Gothenburg-Landvetter Airport.
+The Swedish Transport Workers' Union has announced security strikes from 3 July at Stockholm Arland Airport, Bromma Stockholm Airport and Gothenburg-Landvetter Airport.

+At Bromma and Lanvetter airport, the strike would affect all work carried out by security staff meaning passengers may not be able to depart from the airport.
+At Arland, it wouldn't be a total walkout and could just affect baggage scanners meaning passengers would only be able to take carry-on luggage.

 The strike over wages could continue on 5, 7, 10 and 14 July if no agreement is reached.